arduino/docs-content/content/software/app-lab/8.integrations/1.companion-app/companion-app.md

 1. Go to Devices, tap on the plus icon to set up a new device and select **Stream phone camera to UNO Q**.
    ![IoT Remote setup](assets/iot-remote.png)
-2. Select your Arduino UNO Q from the list.
+2. Select your board from the list.
 (It must be connected to the same network)
    ![Select your UNO Q](assets/search-uno-q.png)
 3. Enter the 6 digits code below your QR code on the Web UI.
    ![Start streaming](assets/start-streaming.png)